 Rural Ireland can be a great place to grow up.
-You learn from a young age what an honest sense of community feels like, you know all your neighbours, you have freedom to go roaming the countless fields that surround your house whenever you like and sometimes, when you’re lucky, your granny’s friend will sneak you €2 to go to shop to “buy yourself something nice.”
+You learn from a young age what an honest sense of community feels like, you know all your neighbours, you have the freedom to go roaming the countless fields that surround your house whenever you like and sometimes, when you’re lucky, your granny’s friend will sneak you €2 to go to the shop to “buy yourself something nice.”
 It’s a simple and honest place to grow up.

-You only ever heard the way gay used in a negative context and if it weren’t for the internet you wouldn’t know that being bisexual was a thing that existed.
-Where do you turn to in this environment as a scared 14 year old thinking you’re about to go to hell.
+You only ever heard the way gay is used in a negative context and if it weren’t for the internet you wouldn’t know that being bisexual was a thing that existed.
+Where do you turn to in this environment as a scared 14 year old thinking you’re about to go to hell?
 Nights spent crying because you have started to notice girls the way you notice boys and now you don’t even know if you like boys anymore, and if your parents ever found out you wouldn’t have a place to live.

 You go to school and your sex education, if you could even call it that, is strictly heterosexual, except for a tiny paragraph at the end of chapter saying that “just because you think about the same sex, or dream about the same sex doesn’t mean you’re actually gay” because being gay is sooo wrong after all.
 Bisexuality?
 Transgender?
 Asexual?
 These words aren’t mentioned because people still refuse to acknowledge that they exist.

 But don’t worry it’s all okay because you just learned that abstinence is the only thing that will 100% prevent pregnancy.
 Then all of a sudden it’s 2015 and the marriage referendum is happening.
-People are finally talking about the LGBTI+ community and you’re delighted.
+People are finally talking about the LGBTQAI+ community and you’re delighted.
 This finally might be a moment for change, but then you listen closely and it’s all hateful and spiteful words coming out of people’s mouths.
 “Disgusting,” “unnatural” these words are all you seem to hear.

 You look out the car window on the way to school and the small number of “Vote Yes” posters are hidden behind the all too many “Vote No” posters telling you your “lifestyle” is going to harm children.
 But really the only children being harmed are the ones who have to grow up like this, who have to grow up believing there might actually be something wrong with them.